 Baby Zones are located in each of our exhibits throughout the Museum and are clearly marked as such.
 These areas are designed for our very youngest visitors and provide a way for families with older children to spend time together in the same exhibit space, while ensuring that the youngest in the family has a safe, playful environment to explore.

 The Museum provides programs throughout the month that offer additional play and learning experiences for our youngest visitors including music, yoga and art.
-See the Calendar for programs such as Brain Time for Babies & Toddlers.
+See the Calendar for programs such as Brain Time for Babies, Toddlers and Preschoolers.

-For parents, the Museum is a rich laboratory for learning about childhood development, early education, parent-child interactions and more.
+For parents, the Museum is a rich laboratory for learning about childhood development, early education, parent-child interactions, literacy and more.
 Children, teachers, parents, grandparents and caregivers all benefit from the exhibits, from early childhood books and story times, to caregiver resource guides and partnerships with other early childhood agencies.

 The Museum environment is built with the needs of children and caregivers in mind.
 Restrooms are located on each floor of the Museum, with changing tables in each, including the “boys” restrooms.
 Family restrooms are located on the 1st and 3rd floors.
 All restrooms are wheelchair accessible.
-Other amenities include, nursing chairs on the 1st and 3rd floors, seating throughout the Museum, and bottle warmers in the 2nd floor eating area.
+Nursing is permitted throughout the Museum, and a nursing snug is located on the 3rd floor for those who want privacy.
+Other amenities include seating throughout the Museum, toddler-size bathroom fixtures, and bottle warmers in the 2nd floor eating area.